Amandil/django-tech-test/README.md

 ### Assumptions made on given requirements
 * The only unique aspect about a business will be its CRN
-* All 8 character CRNs are supported (English + Welsh + Scottish)
 * Have not added a minimum length validation on Loan reason.
-Assumption is that loan will not be given without a proper reason.
+Assumption is that loan request will not be accepted without a proper reason.
 * No minimum loan duration specified.
 Assumed one month.
 * No maximum loan duration specified.
 Assumed 2 years.

 ### Design choices
+* All 8 character CRNs are supported (English + Welsh + Scottish)
 * A business only has one owner
 * An owner can have several businesses
 * International phone numbers are accepted although default field format is 'GB'
 * Used money field to store loan amount with default currency set to GBP.
 No functional reason here, just seemed like a cleaner solution.
 * Money field is validated against decimals due to a bug in 'moneyd' package.
 Default currency is GBP so it still validates correctly.
+* Postcode is UK-only and validated using regex.
+Could validate against a postcode database but its not ideal for businesses set up in newly-erected buildings (might result in loss of customers if a valid postcode is not accepted).

 ## Overview